Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

 4. Click the *Range from - to* drop-down lists and select the account classes to be carried forward.
 The account classes as preconfigured in the *BALANCE CARRIED FORWARD* tab are displayed.

+5. Make sure that the posting date is the first date of the new fiscal year.

-5. By default, the first day of the new fiscal year is preselected as the posting date.
+    > [Info] Balances carried forward are performed at the start of the fiscal year.
+By default, the first day of the new fiscal year is preselected as the posting date.

-[comment]: <> (Saldenvorträge werden immer auf den 01.01. gemacht.
-Wieso ist das Datum da?
-Check mit Isa und Satz anpassen)

 6. Select the appropriate option(s) in the *Cost accounting* field if you also want to carry forward cost centers, cost objects or inactive cost centers/objects.

 7. Select the *Delete old balances carried forward from selected FY* checkbox if necessary.

-    > [Info] Previously balances carried forward will be then replaced by the new balances carried forward.
+    > [Info] Previous balances carried forward  will be then replaced by the new balances carried forward.
 The original posting in the previous fiscal year is not deleted though.

-[comment]: <> (Stimmt das so?)

 8. Click the [CONTINUE] button.
     The *Retrieve account balances* window is displayed.